kimjungkyu18/EE450-Proj/README.txt

 h.
 Reused code
-	The majority of the socket boilerplate code was either adapted from the lecture notes of a previous undergraduate course I took or adapted Beej.
+	The majority of the socket boilerplate code was either adapted from the lecture notes of a previous undergraduate course I took or adapted from Beej.
 The source is cited in comments.
 	Additionally there are multiple code snippets that are adapted from websites like stackoverflow, geeksforgeeks, etc. Those are also cited in the comments.